 1) Across regions

-Cultural and geographical, Asia, US, etc. Regions often respond with a 1-2 year delay to the US Market.
-Some regions behave similarly such as within Scandinavia.
-Whilst others require a dedicated approach such as Germany vs. Spain.
+Cultural and geographical regions (think of Asia, Latin America, South Pacific) often respond with a 1-2 year delay to the US Market.
+Some regions, such as within Scandinavia, behave similarly to the US.
+Others require a dedicated approach, like Germany and Spain.

 2) Spanning markets

-Vertical markets such as Healthcare, MarTech etc. Markets have very specific requirements—think of Governments.
-This may require a specific product.
+Vertical markets such as Healthcare, MarTech, Government, etc. can have very specific requirements for entry.
+This may require a specific product or pricing model on your part.

 3) Covering multiple segments